Veshek/MusicVideos/README.md

 # MusicVideos
-Background Animations for Music Videos
+Developing Animations for Videos using Manim Package in python